Your Child’s Vision: Common Eye Problems In Children

 When a child has a squint, the vision in the squinting eye will be suppressed and the child will prefer to use the normal eye all the time.
 This will lead to amblyopia (lazy eye) in the squinting eye.
 Squints usually appear between the ages of 1-3 years.

-Treatment of squints involves patching the normal eye to reverse the amblyopia (see treatment of lazy eye above) and then plan to perform squint surgery to align the eyes so that they become parallel again.
-Some squints do not need surgery and eye fusion exercises together with spectacles will be sufficient to treat the squint.
+Treatment of squints involves patching the normal eye to reverse the amblyopia and/or squint surgery to align the eyes so that they become parallel again.
+Some squints (such as squints associated with hyperopia or convergence insufficiency) may not need surgery and instead, eye fusion exercises with spectacles may be sufficient to treat the squint.

-Successful treatment will allow the child to look normal (so that he/she will not be teased at school) and restore some degree of binocular vision for the child.
+- allow the child to look normal (so that he/she will not be teased at school)